xyncro/xyncro.tech/_aether/guides/prisms.md

 ## Further

 We've seen that prisms can be a very useful approach to dealing with uncertainty in data structures, and the basics of writing our own prisms.
-There is of course still more to Aether, but we now have, in the combination of lenses and prisms, some powerful tools with which to work on data.
+There is of course still more to Aether, but we now have -- in the combination of lenses and prisms -- some powerful tools with which to work on data.
 These tools are general and predictable, and hopefully readily accessible when using Aether.

 Next steps: [Morphisms][morphisms].